Welcome To Paradise

 It was the highlight of the week.
 My aunt and uncle told me that when they passed away, they would leave me their house and all of this would be mine.
 I was thinking I would rather blow my brains out.

 Or come — visit the Land Of Smiles.
-Let yourself be enchanted by the tropical warmth of supple, tan skinned girls, smother yourself in the heat of enticing visions that flow over you in the small hours of the night, reveries turning into realities.
+Let yourself be enchanted by the tropical warmth of supple, tan skinned girls, smother yourself in the heat of enticing visions that flow over you in the small hours of the night, reveries turning

 Experience a transformation of time and existence, enjoy the fantasy and pleasures of your past – right now.